Trimethoxyamphetamines: Society and culture

+Legal status

+Brazil

+It is scheduled in the F2 class (prohibited psychotropics) of the Brazilian Controlled Drugs and Substances Act.

 Sweden

 Sveriges riksdag added TMA-2 to schedule I ("substances, plant materials and fungi which normally do not have medical use") as narcotics in Sweden as of Dec 30, 1999, published by Medical Products Agency in their regulation LVFS 2004:3 listed as 2,4,5-trimetoxiamfetamin (TMA-2).